Air testing in schools and office buildings is required to verify indoor air quality and troubleshoot ventilation problems.

 Sick building Syndrome is used to describe buildings where people seem to always be sick for no apparent reason.
 Symptoms are positively correlated with the time spent indoors.
 Occupants tend to get sick the longer they are in a building, whereas their symptoms improve or disappear when they leave.

-Poor indoor air quality in schools or office buildings may often mask itself as a cold or the flu.
-Runny nose, sore throat, sneezing, headache, fatigue, fever, chills or nausea can all be signs of problems with IAQ.
+Poor indoor air quality in schools, universities, or office buildings may often mask itself as a cold or the flu.
+Runny nose, sore throat, sneezing, headache, fatigue, fever, chills, or nausea can all be signs of problems with IAQ.

 Air Testing & investigation